 Campers may not make or receive phone calls, but are able to write letters via regular mail.
-Campers can also send handwritten emails to their parents through our Camp Stamps service.
+Campers can also send handwritten emails to their parents through our Camp Stamps/E-Letter service.

 Can I send a Care Package to my child?